 From Cebu City

 From the capital of the province, Moalboal is three hours drive by public bus.
-Librando and Ceres buses going to Moalboal are located in the South Bus Terminal of the city capital, they stop in Barili for a short break.
-Regular fare for non-aircon bus is at P75.00, while P115.00 for aircon bus.
+Ceres and Librando buses going to Moalboal are located in the Cebu South Bus Terminal.
+Fare for non-aircon bus starts is P116 while for aircon bus is P127 (October 2019 rate).

-Meanwhile, v-hire or vans that ply Cebu City to Moalboal are stationed in One Citilink Terminal, a few meters away from the South Bus Terminal.
-Travel time is considerably shorter at two hours, fare is P100.00.
-Buses drop passengers at the Municipal Hall.
+Meanwhile, vans that ply Cebu City to Moalboal are stationed in Cebu South V-hire Terminal in Junquera Street near University of San Carlos.
+Travel time is considerably shorter at two hours, fare is P100.

-To go to Panagsama Beach or White Beach, hire a trike or habal-habal to get you there, fare cost around P60.00 per trip.
+To go to Panagsama Beach or White Beach, hire a trike or habal-habal to get you there, fare cost around P80 per trip.

-It is also possible to reach Moalboal via Dumaguete within two to three hours.
-From the city, catch a minibus or multicab to Sibulan Port for a minimum fare.
-Ferries going to Santander and Bato in Southern Cebu dock in Sibulan Port.
-You have an option to ride the fast craft (~P60.00) or pumpboat (~P50.00), terminal fee included.
-It would be better to catch a boat to Bato, since it is nearer to Moalboal.
-Upon reaching the Port of Bato, take a trike (~P20.00) to the highway where buses to Moalboal pass.
-Bato to Moalboal is around 2 hours by bus, fare is approximately P60.00.
+It is also possible to reach Moalboal via Dumaguete within three hours.
+From the downtown Dumaguete, catch a minibus or multicab to Sibulan Port for P7.
+From Sibulan Port, take a pumpboat to Bato (Santander) for P50, terminal fee included.
+Upon reaching the Port of Bato, transfer to a bus to Cebu via Barili and get off at Moalboal, travel time from Bato to Moalboal is around 2 hours and fare is approximately P60.

-The Panagsama Beach in Basdiot and White Beach in Basdako are where tourists usually stay in Moalboal.
-Panagsama Beach is home to a lot of hotels and dive shops, while the White Beach is for beach lover and laid back type tourists.
-For backpackers and budget travellers, Lakwatsero.com personally recommends Moalboal Backpackers Lodge, which just opened in May 2009.
-They have dormitory rooms for as low as P200.00/night/person and private rooms for as low as P450.00 per night.
-The whole area is wi-fi free.
+The Panagsama Beach in Basdiot is where tourists usually stay in Moalboal.
+Panagsama Beach is home to variety of hotels and dive shops.
+For backpackers and budget travelers, Moalboal Backpackers Lodge have dormitory rooms for as low as P350 per night per person and private rooms for as low as P400 per night.
+The whole area has free wifi.

 - Diving/snorkeling: The dive sites of Moalboal include Pescador Island, Sunken Island, Kasai, Plane Wreck, Tongo and Sampaguita among others, plus the marine sanctuaries in Basdiot and Saavedra.